Weather Forecast for Rincón

 Severity: Moderate Urgency: Expected

-* WHAT...Life-threatening rip currents. * WHERE...From the northwest to northeast coast of Puerto Rico, Culebra, St. Thomas, and St. John. * WHEN...Through this afternoon. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water, where it becomes difficult to return to safety.
+* WHAT...High Rip Current Risk, life-threatening rip currents. * WHERE...Along the exposed beaches in northern and eastern Puerto Rico, Culebra, Vieques, and the US Virgin Islands. * WHEN...From 6 AM AST Sunday through late Monday night. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water, where it becomes difficult to return to safety.

 There is a high risk of rip currents.
 Rip currents are powerful channels of water flowing quickly away from shore, which occur most often at low spots or breaks in the sandbar and in the vicinity of structures such as groins, jetties and piers.
 Heed the advice of lifeguards, beach patrol flags and signs.
 If you become caught in a rip current, yell for help.
 Remain calm, do not exhaust yourself and stay afloat while waiting for help.
 If you have to swim out of a rip current, swim parallel to shore and back toward the beach when possible.
 Do not attempt to swim directly against a rip current as you will tire quickly.